Important Reminder for Eargo S - GuruFocus.com

 - Eargo stockholders should contact Morrow Sodali, Eargo’s information agent for the rights offering, for assistance in participating in the rights offering by calling (800) 662-5200.

-- Eargo stockholders who own shares of Eargo common stock through a broker, dealer or nominee should contact such broker, dealer or nominee to participate in the rights offering.
+- Eargo stockholders who own shares of Eargo common stock through a broker, dealer or nominee should contact such broker, dealer or nominee to participate in the rights offering; brokers, dealers and nominees may require their clients to complete subscription documentation and submit payment earlier than the deadlines above.

 SAN JOSE, Calif., Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Eargo, Inc. (“Eargo” or the “Company”) ( EAR), a medical device company on a mission to improve the quality of life for people with hearing loss, today reminds EAR stockholders of record as of the close of business on October 24, 2022 (the “Record Date”) of certain relevant deadlines for participation in Eargo’s rights offering.
+14, 2022 (GLOBE NEWSWIRE) -- Eargo, Inc. (“Eargo” or the “Company”) ( EAR), a medical device company on a mission to improve the quality of life for people with hearing loss, today reminds those Eargo stockholders of record as of the close of business on October 24, 2022 (the “Record Date”) who are interested in participating in Eargo’s rights offering to submit their indications and payment promptly.

 The Company intends to close the Rights Offering on or before November 25, 2022.
-The rights will expire if they are not exercised by 5:00 p.m., New York City time, on November 17, 2022 for U.S. registered holders, 2:15 p.m., New York City time, on November 17, 2022 for U.S. beneficial holders (i.e., stockholders who hold our shares through a broker, dealer or nominee) and 11:00 a.m., New York City time, on November 10, 2022 for non-U.S. Holders, subject to the Company’s decision to extend the period for exercising the rights.
+The rights will expire if they are not exercised by 2:15 p.m., New York City time, on November 17, 2022 for U.S. beneficial holders (i.e., stockholders who hold our shares through a broker, dealer or nominee) and 5:00 p.m., New York City time, on November 17, 2022 for U.S. registered holders, subject to the Company’s ability to extend the period for exercising the rights.

 How to Participate